ejboettcher/tutorial/en/installation/README.md

 Why is Dayton doing everything in PythonAnywhere?

 We only need to create a PythonAnywhere account!
+PythonAnywhere has:
-PythonAnywhere has already created a quick start that will launch our first site.
+* Django quick start that will launch our first site.
-It already has python installed and an editor!
+* Linux command line interface, with Nano
+* GUI Editor
+* GUI Folder

-We can skip the **installation**, but if you want to work on your machine then these are the steps you need to follow.
+Because of this, we can skip the **Installation**, but if you want to work on your machine then these are the steps you need to follow.

 ----------------------------------